 Wondercon, the sister con to the massively popular San Diego Comic Con, concluded it’s 4th year in Anaheim over this past Easter weekend.
 Over the course of it’s short stint in Southern California the con has grown significantly, now taking over nearly all of the Anaheim Convention Center.
 From it’s humble days to where one could walk the exhibit floor easily in under 30 minutes to today where one could spend several hours wandering and still miss something.
 As the con plans to move to Los Angeles in 2016 this year’s installation became an unofficial last hurrah in hindsight.
 With this final installation in Anaheim the organizers brought the strongest incarnation of the event possible and ensured that the event is only going to continue to grow.

 With the increased size comes the more diverse offerings given to the attendees in both offerings on the exhibition floor as well as the panels.
 This year I predominantly attended smaller panels in the Elite Room of the Marriott hotel.
 A majority of the panels were geared towards either incorporating more of one’s favorite fandoms into their day to day lives or taking a more Do-It-Yourself approach to expressing your geeky side.
-From fashion to fitness the panels covered a broad spectrum of topics headlined by those greatly involved in Southern California nerd culture.
+From fashion to fitness the panels with Sweat Equity Fitness of Los Angeles that covered a broad spectrum of topics headlined by those greatly involved in Southern California nerd culture.

 The larger panels offerings were more catered to giving exclusive looks at some of the more prominent TV shows and movies currently dominating the airwaves.
 As usual Warner Brothers and DC debuted the latest installment of their Cinematic Animated Universe, this year’s offering being the highly anticipated Batman vs. Robin.